Hikmet Vurgun: Private life

 Hikmet Vurgun married Nilgün Akış, also a handball coach, academic and former handball player.

 Academic career

 Vurgun graduated from Ege University in İzmir and obtained a master's degree in 2000.
 Pursuing an academic career, he was employed end 2004 as a research assistant at the same university.

 He taught sports coaching in his capacity as assistant professor at the Physical Education and Sports College of the Celal Bayar University in Manisa.
 In 2014, he was admitted to the faculty of Recep Tayyip Erdoğan University in conjunction with his move to the Ardeşen GSK in Rize.

 Player

 Vurgun began his sports career as a handball player in İzmir.

 Coach

 Club

-In 2007, Vurgun took part at a coach course of the European Handball Federation.
+In 2007, Vurgun attended a coaching course of the European Handball Federation.
 The same year, he was appointed head coach of İzmir BB GSK's women's handball team.
 In June 2014, he transferred to the Rize-based team Ardeşen GSK.